HazyResearch/legalbench/README.md

 ### Submission via Github

-See [this pull request](https://github.com/HazyResearch/legalbench/pull/6) for an illustration of how to add a task via Github.
+**Update 3/16/23**: Due to concerns about train-test leakage with large language models trained on Github and web corpora, we're disabling submission via pull-request.
+Please submit only via Google Forms.

 ### Submission via Google Forms

 Tasks may be submitted via Google Forms at [this link](https://forms.gle/6wRB4ety1a7D1GQF8).

 ### Misc